swaroopjcse/cv/sj-cv.md

 ### Peer Reviewed Conferences

+**S. Joshi**. *Teaching Accessibility in India: A Work in Progress*.
+In:
+Proceedings of the 17th ACM Conference on International Computing Education Research (ICER 2021), Aug.
+2021, Virtual Event, USA.

 **S. Joshi**, N. Soundarajan, and J. Morris. *Innovative Approach to Online Argumentation in Computing and Engineering Courses*.
 In: 125th ASEE Annual Conference and Exposition.
 American Society for Engineering Education, 2018.

 N. Soundarajan and **S. Joshi**. *Innovative Approach to Online Argumentation and Models for Structuring the Arguments*.
 In: 2018 IEEE Frontiers in Education Conference (FIE) (FIE 2018).
 San Jose, USA, Oct.
 2018.